LoopKit/loopdocs/docs/browser/bb-overview.md

     3. If necessary, enable Build Action and run it
     4. If that succeeds, you have given yourself 90 days
     5. If that fails, reach out to see if the failure reason is something we can fix, but otherwise, please wait

-    We are working to find a solution, but for now, we suggest you check when your most recent build in TestFlight will expire.

 * <span translate="no">Loop 3</span>&nbsp;can be built with a web browser using <span translate="no">GitHub Actions</span>
 * The app is then installed by you on your phone using the *TestFlight* app